chef-boneyard/chef-web-docs-2016/includes_rspec/includes_rspec_syntax_context.rst

 .. code-block:: ruby

-   describe "math" do
+   describe 'math' do
-     context "when adding 1 + 1" do
+     context 'when adding 1 + 1' do
-       it "equals 2" do
+       it 'equals 2' do
          expect(sum).to eq(2)
        end
      end

-     context "when adding 2 + 2" do
+     context 'when adding 2 + 2' do
-       it "equals 4" do
+       it 'equals 4' do
          expect(sum).to eq(4)
        end
      end